-Carbon Reporting means reporting of an organisation’s Greenhouse Gas Emissions and extraction to a standard not less than that required by the UK government’s Streamlined Energy and Carbon Reporting (SECR) as verified by an impartial organisation not affiliated with either party providing climate impact assessment and emissions reporting services, of a standard at least equal to the Carbon Disclosure Project or the Carbon Trust.
+Carbon Reporting means reporting of the [Supplier’s] GHG Emissions and extraction to a standard not less than that required by the UK government’s Streamlined Energy and Carbon Reporting (SECR) as verified by an impartial organisation not affiliated with either party providing climate impact assessment and emissions reporting services, of a standard at least equal to the Carbon Disclosure Project or the Carbon Trust.

-Gross Zero Target means an absolute reduction in Greenhouse Gas Emissions from all operations including value and supply chains to zero by a specified date and for each subsequent year thereafter.
+[Gross Zero Target means an absolute reduction in GHG Emissions from all operations including value and supply chains to zero by a specified date and for each subsequent year thereafter.]

 Native Trees means those species of trees that are native to the United Kingdom since the last ice age and listed as such on the Forestry Commission Website.

-Residual Emissions means the Greenhouse Gas Emissions that are emitted after all reasonable efforts have been made by a party to reduce Greenhouse Gas Emissions from all operations including value and supply chains.
+Residual Emissions means GHG Emissions that are emitted after all reasonable efforts have been made by [a party] to reduce GHG Emissions.

 Supplier Net Zero Obligations